mnooner256/pyqrcode/docs/create.rst

 The QRCode object is designed to be smart about how it constructs QR codes.
-It can automatically figure out what mode and version to use to construct a QR code, based on the data and error level.
-The error level defaults to the highest possible level of error correction.
+It can automatically figure out what mode and version to use to construct a QR code, based on the data and the amount error correction.
+The error correction level defaults to the highest possible level of error correction.

 Below are some examples of creating QR Codes using the automatated system.